-US retail chains The Kroger Co. and Albertsons Cos, currently ranked No. 1 and No. 2 largest supermarket retailers in the country, have announced that the companies are going to merge.
+US retail chains Kroger and Albertsons, currently ranked No. 1 and No. 2 largest supermarket retailers in the country, have announced that the companies are to merge.

-According to Kroger’s press release, the merger will expand customer reach and improve proximity to offer fresh and affordable food to around 85 million households.
+According to a Kroger press release, the merger will expand customer reach and improve proximity to fresh and affordable food to around 85 million households.

 Rodney McMullen, Kroger chairman and CEO said: “Albertsons Cos. brings a complementary footprint and operates in several parts of the country with very few or no Kroger stores.
 This merger advances our commitment to build a more equitable and sustainable food system”.

-At the moment, both retailers employ over 710,000 associates, operate 4996 stores under different banners, 66 distribution centres, 52 manufacturing plants, 3972 pharmacies and 2015 fuel centres.
+At the moment, both retailers employ over 710,000 associates, operate 4,996 stores under different banners, as well as 66 distribution centres, 52 manufacturing plants, 3,972 pharmacies and 2015 fuel centres.

-Kroger aims to lower prices for customers, investing costs savings to reduce prices and the company is also planning to invest $1.3 million in Albertsons stores to improve them.
+Kroger added that it aimed to invest costs savings to reduce prices, and is also planning to invest $1.3 million in improvements to Albertsons stores.